 This has raised the prospect that such calorie burning can be translated into weight loss, particularly in the context of obesity.

-“The capacity of brown and beige fat cells to burn fuel and produce heat, especially upon exposure to cold temperatures, have long made them an attractive target for treating obesity and other metabolic disorders,” said senior author Yu-Hua Tseng.
+“The capacity of brown and beige fat cells to burn fuel and produce heat, especially upon exposure to cold temperatures, have long made them an attractive target for treating obesity and other metabolic disorders,” said senior author Yu-Hua Tseng, HMS professor of medicine at Joslin.
 “And yet, the precise origins of cold-induced brown adipocytes and mechanisms of action have remained a bit of a mystery.”